 Define the exact target audience you want to reach, give it a name, and click “Create Audience.”
 And there you have your saved audience!

-Now, not only can you access these audiences when you’re boosting posts (even if you should not use Boost Post), but you can also select them in the Ads Create tool by clicking on that small triangle button above the Custom Audience field:
+Now, you can access these audiences when you’re boosting posts (even if you should not use Boost Post) and select them in the Ads Create tool by clicking on that small triangle button above the Custom Audience field:

 - Target cold audiences based on people’s location, interests or other demographic information.